Comadreja/js-for-gamedev/en/03-javascript-en-el-navegador/0301-dom/index.md

 DOM, short for Document Object Model, is an **interface** browsers implement so that we can **interact with the tree above**, as well as the HTML elements that populate it.
 We can manipulate HTML elements (by changing their content, their properties or calling their own methods), as well as manipulate the tree itself by inserting, replacing or removing elements.

-## Accessing DOM items
+## Accessing DOM elements

-Accessing one (or several) items in the DOM is one of the most frequently performed operations.
+Accessing one (or several) elements in the DOM is one of the most frequently performed operations.

 ### By ID

-It selects only one item (IDs must be unique), according to its `id` HTML attribute:
+It selects only one element (IDs must be unique), according to its `id` HTML attribute:

 ```html
 <button id="show-fullscreen">Fullscreen</button>